1903 Tour de France: Origin

 After the Dreyfus affair separated advertisers from the newspaper Le Vélo, a new newspaper L'Auto-Vélo was founded in 1900, with former cyclist Henri Desgrange as editor.
 After being forced to change the name of the newspaper to L'Auto in 1903, Desgrange needed something to keep the cycling fans; with circulation at 20,000, he could not afford to lose them.

 When Desgrange and young employee Géo Lefèvre were returning from the Marseille–Paris cycling race, Lefèvre suggested holding a race around France, similar to the popular six-day races on the track.
 Desgrange proposed the idea to the financial controller Victor Goddet, who gave his approval, and on 19 January 1903, the Tour de France was announced in L'Auto.

 It was to have been a five-week race, from 1 June to 5 July, with an entry fee of 20 francs.
 These conditions attracted very few cyclists: one week before the race was due to start, only 15 competitors had signed up.
-Desgrange then rescheduled the race from 1 to 19 July, increased the total prize money to 20,000 francs, reduced the entry fee to 10 francs and guaranteed at least five francs a day to the first 50 cyclists in the classification.
+Desgrange then rescheduled the race from 1 to 19 July, reduced the entry fee to 10 francs and guaranteed at least five francs a day to the first 50 cyclists in the classification.
 After that, 79 cyclists signed up for the race, of whom 60 actually started the race.

-Géo Lefévre became the director, judge and time-keeper; Henri Desgrange was the directeur-général, although he did not follow the race.